 Now that you know the user-generated content meaning, the benefits of user-generated content, and why UGC works so well, your next objective is to put UGC to work for you.
 How do you get UGC content, anyway?
 There are two clear paths here.

 The first option is to proactively reach out to your customers to see if they would create some content on your behalf.
-You might send an email blast asking recent shoppers to tag you in an IG post or TikTok, for example.
+You might send an email blast asking recent shoppers to tag you in an Instagram post or TikTok video, for example.
+This could come with a perk like a free gift with their next purchase, or a discount code.

 The second option is to enlist the help of a UGC platform to find content that’s already been created by your loyal fans.
 Meltwater’s social media monitoring suite serves as a centralized UGC platform, helping you quickly find content and brand mentions, connect with fans, and engage your online community from a single platform.
 Plus, our automated alerts and reporting tools help you spot PR crises well before they escalate.